imvenkata/DLS-404/README.md

 # GitLab RAG Application with Azure Services

 This repository contains a modular implementation of a Retrieval-Augmented Generation (RAG) application that uses GitLab data sources and Azure services.
+The application includes both standard RAG capabilities and an enhanced agentic RAG system that can take actions based on user queries.

 ## Table of Contents